Adam Ashley-Cooper: Super Rugby

 Ashley-Cooper joined the Brumbies in 2004 on an ARU development contract.
 He played all of the Brumbies pre-season trials, and accompanied the team to South Africa.
 As a 20-year-old Ashley-Cooper spent most of his first year at the Brumbies flying around the globe playing for the Australian sevens.
 For the 2004 Super Rugby final between the Brumbies and Crusaders, Ashley-Cooper sat on the bench at Canberra Stadium as the Brumbies 23rd man, his boots at hand but never unpacked.

 In 2005, Ashley-Cooper made his Super Rugby debut on the wing for the Brumbies at home against the Crusaders.
 He subsequently played two more games that season, against the Chiefs and the Queensland Reds.
 He was selected for the Wallabies in their second Tri Nations match against the Springboks and made his debut in Perth.

 In the 2006 Super Rugby season, Ashley-Cooper played 12 matches for the Brumbies, and scored two tries.

+In March 2011, Ashley-Cooper announced he would leave the Brumbies for the New South Wales Waratahs with the contract for the Waratahs starting in the 2012 Super Rugby season.

+On 2 August 2014, the Waratahs played the Crusaders in the 2014 Super Rugby final at Stadium Australia in Sydney.
+Ashley-Cooper would score two-tries in a 33-32 win to help the Waratahs secure their first ever Super Rugby title.
+He was named Man of the Match.